-- An active construction phase of 18 months was assumed providing six months for site establishment and final commissioning of the proposed development. - The tower section is assumed to be comprised of steel elements. - During peak construction, the manpower complement will not exceed 260 individuals. - Expected manpower complement for Gamma Grid connection is 60 individuals. - Expected manpower complement for the expansion work at the Gamma Substation is 40 individuals. - A combined manpower complement for the operational phase is 120 individuals. - No on-site accommodation will be provided. - Access from the public road network to the proposed development is from the DR 02324 via Access Point C. - Delivery routes of equipment and materials to the proposed developments from various commercial centres within South Africa will follow well-established road networks. - Although the tower section of the WTG components could be manufactured in South Africa, for the purpose of the report it is assumed that all the WTG components are imported into South Africa via one of two terminals, either at Ngqura (close to Gqeberha) or Saldanha Terminals.
-Both routes are addressed in the report. - Final route selection is subject to the limitations specified in the transport permits and the available vehicles to be used by the appointed logistics company. - For analysis purposes the shortest route to the proposed developments will be adopted. - Construction equipment and will be transported from the various commercial centres within South Africa. - The supply of raw materials for the manufacture of concrete and road construction, as a worst-case scenario, will be sourced from commercial sources outside the proposed development. - The maximum payload of general-purpose vehicles used to transport equipment and material to the site is assumed to be in the order of 20 000 kg. - The transportation of personnel shall be provided by either double cab bakkie (4 Pax), minibuses (16 Pax), or Buses (35, 45 and 55 Pax), all vehicles shall be retained on-site during the day. - Concrete for the foundations of the wind towers is envisaged to be mixed at an on-site batching plant. - A single batching plant will be provided on-site.
+- An active construction phase of 18 months was assumed providing six months for site establishment and final commissioning of the proposed development. - The tower section is assumed to be comprised of steel elements. - During peak construction, the manpower complement will not exceed 260 individuals. - Expected manpower complement for Gamma Grid connection is 60 individuals. - Expected manpower complement for the expansion work at the Gamma Substation is 40 individuals. - A combined manpower complement for the operational phase is 120 individuals. - No on-site accommodation will be provided. - The proposed access point to the western portion of Loxton WEF 2, is a new intersection that is still to be developed.
+This point is on the DR 02329, approximately 7 km north of the TR 01607 via Access Point B. - Delivery routes of equipment and materials to the proposed developments from various commercial centres within South Africa will follow well-established road networks. - Although the tower section of the WTG components could be manufactured in South Africa, for the purpose of the report it is assumed that all the WTG components are imported into South Africa via one of two terminals, either at Ngqura (close to Gqeberha) or Saldanha Terminals.
+Both routes are addressed in the report.

+- Final route selection is subject to the limitations specified in the transport permits and the available vehicles to be used by the appointed logistics company. - For analysis purposes the shortest route to the proposed developments will be adopted. - Construction equipment and will be transported from the various commercial centres within South Africa. - The supply of raw materials for the manufacture of concrete and road construction, as a worst-case scenario, will be sourced from commercial sources outside the proposed development. - The maximum payload of general-purpose vehicles used to transport equipment and material to the site is assumed to be in the order of 20 000 kg. - The transportation of personnel shall be provided by either double cab bakkie (4 Pax), minibuses (16 Pax), or Buses (35, 45 and 55 Pax), all vehicles shall be retained on-site during the day. - Concrete for the foundations of the wind towers is envisaged to be mixed at an on-site batching plant. - A single batching plant will be provided on-site.